marcpope/privatetmp_fix/README.md

 # privatetmp_fix
 How to fix Apache's PrivateTmp=True override everytime httpd updates.
+If you are running Lasso 8.6 on CentOS 7 or higher, this is neccessary to make [file_uploads] work properly.

 One line command, just run this as root (if you trust me):
 ```